 Parents, If this sounds familiar, know that you are not alone.
 Thankfully, there are communities to offer support, encouragement, and advice.
 There are also a number of resources readily available that provide research-based, practical help.

-Here are four resources you won’t want to miss.
+Here are four resources for every adoptive parent you won’t want to miss.

 The aim of Show Hope’s Hope for the Journey Conference (previously the Empowered to Connect Conference) will be to shepherd parents and everyday caregivers to a deeper understanding of their children’s needs.
 As more and more families have responded to meeting the needs of vulnerable children by adopting and providing foster care, the demand for practical and proven resources and tools continues to grow.